12.45pm – 1.25pm AEST, 15 May 2026 ‐ 40 mins

 Executive Director, Orygen

 Professor Patrick McGorry AO is one of the world’s most influential leaders in youth mental health, internationally recognised for reshaping how mental illness is understood and treated in young people.
-He is Executive Director of Orygen, Australia’s Centre of Excellence in Youth Mental Health, and a Founding Director of headspace, which has transformed access to care across Australia and beyond.
+He is Executive Director, Orygen, Australia’s Centre of Excellence in Youth Mental Health, and a Founding Director, headspace, which has transformed access to care across Australia and beyond.
 McGorry’s pioneering work in early intervention has informed clinical practice and policy worldwide.
 In 2024, he led a global consortium of world-leading experts to deliver a definitive analysis of youth mental health, published in The Lancet Psychiatry.
-He was named Australian of the Year in 2010. ssets, but how they nurture the mental health and resilience that make flourishing possible.
+He was named Australian of the Year in 2010.

-Nim de Swardt is a Narrative Practitioner, Non-Executive Director, and Adviser.
-She chairs the PWN Family Wealth Peer Group (QLD) and created RE-AUTHOR, a narrative-first positioning method for leading advisers.
+Nim de Swardt chairs the PWN Family Wealth Peer Group (QLD) and is Australia’s leading family storyteller.
+For 17 years, Nim has been cultivating Narrative Capital™ within significant families.
 Formerly the world’s first Chief Next Generation Officer at a US$16B, seventh-generation family enterprise and Guest Faculty at the Modern Elder Academy, teaching ‘Intergenerational Wisdom Sharing’.
 Nim draws on two decades in communications, narrative psychology, narrative therapy, storytelling science, and human-centred design.
 She is currently completing her Master’s research on how narrative practices can build legacy capital in significant families.